-Integration of video surveillance and access control provides an efficient and user-friendly system that is becoming imperative for a variety of businesses.
-Whether the security risk is a former employee trying to enter without valid access, an attempted break-in, or employees attempting to log into a network they do not have access to, integrated security offers an effective and easy-to-use solution.
-Here are the top 5 reasons to integrate video surveillance and access control:
+Integration of video surveillance and access control provides an efficient and user-friendly system that is becoming imperative for various businesses.
+Whether the security risk is a former employee trying to enter without valid access, an attempted break-in, or employees trying to log into a network they do not have access to, integrated security offers a practical and easy-to-use solution.
+Below are the top 5 reasons to integrate video surveillance and access control.

-With an integrated system, all operations become streamlined.
-Surveillance and access control information can be viewed from a single interface at a work station or even on your smartphone with a simple app.
-The software and hardware work seamlessly together and the system is designed to be both more effective and easier to use.
-An integrated system also saves time by reducing time wasted learning how to operate multiple systems together.
-Once your system is connected, it will be less expensive for you to make upgrades.
-Instead of having to update each individual part of your system, you’ll be able to do a single upgrade.
-This not only saves time and money but also means that upgrades will require fewer people to be involved.
+With an integrated system, all operations can become streamlined.
+Surveillance and access control information can be viewed from a single interface at a workstation or even on your smartphone with a simple app.
+The software and hardware work seamlessly together, and the system is designed to be both more effective and easier to use.
+An integrated system also saves time by reducing the effort of learning how to operate multiple systems together.
+Once your system is connected, it will also be less expensive for you to make upgrades.
+Instead of updating each part of your system, you’ll be able to perform one single upgrade to the system.
+This saves time and money and means that upgrades will require fewer people to be involved.

 2. Improved Safety

 An integrated system improves safety and mitigates risk more effectively.
-By combining the information from video surveillance and access control systems you can address incidents as they arise.
-You can also have alarms or a PA system linked through the same system as video surveillance.
+By combining video surveillance and access control systems, you can address incidents as they arise.
+You can also have alarms or a PA linked through the same system as video surveillance.
 Tailgating can be addressed immediately.
-Fires can be located and dealt with accurately and quickly.
+Fires can be located and put out accurately and quickly.

 3. Real-Time Monitoring

-An integrated system allows you to see everything at once, and this is not limited to one site.
-You can view access control information on the same interface as the video, rather than linking events and information later.
-This means you can react to situations as they happen.
-If you can address situations in real-time, you will have fewer security incidents over time.
+An integrated system allows you to see everything at once, and this is not limited to just one site.
+You can view access control information on the same interface as the video, rather than linking events and reports later.
+So that you can react to situations as they happen.
+If you can address concerns in real-time, you will have fewer security incidents over time.

 Integrating video surveillance and access control centralizes multiple operations, which results in more efficient and effective security.
-This also grants an ease-of-use that reduces time spent training and becoming familiar with multiple systems and how they work together.
+This also grants an ease-of-use factor that reduces time spent training and becomes familiar with various systems and how they work together.

 Historically, separate platforms were needed for each technology involved in a business’s security operations.
 With modern integrated systems, you need only one interface to view any security event in real-time.
 Management does not have to speak to every area involved in an event.
 Instead, all relevant information is found immediately in one interface.

-A centralized system also makes upgrades and training more efficient saving time and money.
-On top of that, it allows for a more organized and easy to use workflow.
+A centralized system also makes upgrades and training more efficient, saving your company time and money.
+On top of all that, it allows for a more organized and easy-to-use workflow.

 5. Data Collection

-A centralized system allows for more efficient data collection as well as improved security measures.
-This results in more effective identification of weaknesses such as doors where tailgating is common, or areas in a store where theft is more likely.
-Once these are identified you can quickly address the issues.
-An integrated system makes it easier to gather data which means more effectively solving security problems.
+A centralized system allows for more efficient data collection, as well as improved security measures.
+This results in more effective identification of weaknesses, such as doors where tailgating is common or areas in a store where theft is more likely.
+Once these problem areas are identified, you can quickly address these issues.
+An integrated system makes it easier to gather data, which means more effectively solving security problems.

 Are you still not convinced that integrating video surveillance and access control systems is the right choice for your facility?

 Let’s consider this scenario: A business experienced an overnight theft in its office.
-After getting to know about the incident, the security admin checks the door access control system and finds the only person who entered the building overnight was a current employee, according to the name on the credential.
-Now, if the business would have integrated video surveillance to support their access control evidence, they could access the recorded video feed at the time the employee’s credential was scanned and view the footage as proof that it was not in fact him.
+After finding out about the incident, the security admin checks the door access control system and finds the only person who entered the building overnight was a current employee, according to the name on the credential.
+Now, suppose the business would have integrated video surveillance to support their access control evidence.
+In that case, they could access the recorded video feed when the employee’s credential was scanned and view the footage as proof that it was, in fact, not them entering the facility.

-Truly interoperable systems were once a luxury reserved for the largest and most complex companies.
-Today integrated systems are becoming imperative for many businesses.
+Interoperable systems were once a luxury reserved for the largest and most complex companies.
+Today, integrated systems are becoming imperative for many businesses.
 Integration is becoming more common every year, and the pros now outweigh the cons for most companies.

 Umbrella Technologies can provide you the best-integrated security solution that meets your business needs and budget.
 Contact us today for a Free Consultation!